Jays-Network/NexusComs/BACKEND_SETUP.md

 1. Open a new Shell tab in Replit
 2. Run: `./start-backend.sh`
 3. Keep this shell open (backend server will run here)
+4. Access the web UI at http://localhost:3000
-4. The main workflow runs the frontend automatically
+5. The main workflow runs the frontend automatically

 ### Option 2: Using Concurrently (Automated)
 The `start-dev.sh` script runs both servers together: